AtScaleInc/atscale-k8s-blueprints/README.md

 - Ensure your Azure credentials have sufficient permissions.
 - If you encounter issues, check the Azure Portal for resource status or review the Terraform output for errors.

+### Google Cloud (GKE)

+- Ensure your GCP credentials have sufficient permissions.
+- Make sure you have authenticated with both `gcloud auth login` and `gcloud auth application-default login`.
+- If you encounter issues, check the Google Cloud Console for resource status or review the Terraform output for errors.
+- Verify that required APIs are enabled in your GCP project (Compute Engine, Kubernetes Engine, Cloud SQL, etc.).

 ## Database Access